michaelb/sniprun/README.md

 ## Contributing

-Sniprun has been made contributor-friendly (see [CONTRIBUTING.md](CONTRIBUTING.md)), so it's relatively easy to create / fix interpreters for any language.
-But any (constructive) issue, discussion, or doc Pull Request is a welcome form of contribution !
+Sniprun should be quite contributor-friendly (see [CONTRIBUTING.md](CONTRIBUTING.md)), so it's relatively easy to create / fix interpreters for any language.
+But any (constructive) issue, discussion, or documentation Pull Request is a welcome form of contribution !